 Kam had timed our arrival perfectly.
 Within five minutes all of the stools were full of local people anxious to get their treat.

 According to Kam, the recipe for this black sesame pudding is another carefully held secret.
-The only person who can make it is the vendor’s 99-year-old father who still cooks the pudding almost every morning.
-People flock to this stall not only because its some of the best black sesame in town, but also they know that their time to eat it is limited.
+The only person who can make it right is the vendor’s 99-year-old father who still cooks the pudding almost every morning.
+People flock to this stall not only because its the best black sesame in Hoi An, but also they know that their time to eat it is limited.
 When the father dies, the magic of the recipe will die with him.

 Hearing this, I felt perfectly justified in ordering a second bowl.